 (2) The green cube symbol represents the global coordinate system and it lies at the global origin (x=0, y=0, z=0).

 (3) The box around the grid represents the work area.
 In a view, you can only see the parts that are within this area.
 Objects that are outside the work area exist in the model, but they are not visible.
 You can shrink and expand the work area to suit your needs.
 You can also hide the work area box.

 (4) The coordinate symbol with the three axes x, y, and z represents the local coordinate system.
 It also indicates the direction of the model.

-(8) The upper right corner shows your user-name and a green symbol indicating that you are logged in and your license is working as expected.
-If a clock symbol is shown instead of the green symbol, the clock indicates that you are disconnected from online licensing.
+(8) The upper right corner shows your user-name and a green symbol indicating that you are signed in and your subscription or license is working as expected.
+If a clock symbol is shown instead of the green symbol, the clock indicates that you are disconnected from the Tekla subscription service.

 (9) If you cannot find the command or dialog box you are looking for, search with Quick Launch.

 (10) Use the side pane on the right side of the screen to check instructions for the currently active ribbon command, view objects properties, add reference models and components, attach point clouds, use custom inquiry, or to find direct access to Tekla Online services.

 (11) The work plane handler toolbar controls which work plane you currently have in use in the model.

 (12) The model search toolbar enables a quick search for objects in the entire model or within the selected model objects.

 (13) The snap switches control which positions you can pick when creating objects.